compsigh/framework/02 Leadership structure.md

 As mentioned on the [club leadership web platform docs](https://compsigh.club/docs/leadership/joining), members are invited to join the team rather than applying for it.

-Other than President, club leadership members don't really have "positions" (*in fact, until the Fall 2024 semester, the title of President wasn't a thing*).
+Club leadership members don't really have "positions", other than President (even that wasn't a thing until Fall 2024).
 This is because:

-1. We prefer to focus on output, and titles don't accurately convey what people do anyway; and
+1. We prefer to focus on output;
+2. Titles don't accurately convey what people do anyway; and
-2. We want to enable each other to move around and grow multiple skills, e.g. graphic design one semester, event planning another.
+3. We want to enable each other to try new things, learn new skills, and work on what they're interested in.
+Graphic design one semester, event planning another.

-In this sense, all leadership members have an equal voice.
+All leadership members have an sense of agency & ownership in the club.

 ## Roles & responsibilities

 All leadership members are expected to:

-- **Communicate clearly with the team**, from voicing opinions to letting others know when you can't make an event or meeting
+- **Communicate clearly with the team**, from voicing opinions to letting others know when you can't make an event or leadership meeting
-- **Stay in the loop**: keep a pulse check on the community, both online (at least skimming `#general`) and offline
+- **Stay in the loop**: keep a pulse check on the community — both offline & online (at least skim `#general`) — and regularly check `#leadership`
 - **Consistently contribute to club objectives**: leadership is not a free ride to a LinkedIn post
 - **Be able to attend all the in-person events and leadership meetings**, with very few exceptions